The Pros and Cons of Scripting

 5. Scripts lack job management capabilities.

 Assigning job priority and job queues are not tasks that scripts typically do.
-This is a case where MFT provides the necessary automated oversight for peace of mind.
+This is a case where IT Automation Software provides the necessary automated oversight for peace of mind.
 It also reduces the level of user interaction required to know that a job has completed as expected.

 6. Scripts lack alerts and reporting.